Yvon Deschamps

-Yvon Deschamps (born July 31, 1935, in Montreal, Quebec) is a Quebec author, actor, comedian and producer best known for his monologues.
+Yvon Deschamps (born July 31, 1935, in Montreal, Quebec) is a Québécois author, actor, comedian and producer best known for his monologues.
 His social-commentary-tinged humour propelled him to prominence in Quebec popular culture in the 1970s and 1980s.
 A long time comedian and still active, Deschamps is now perceived the greatest in Quebec history.
+(Source?)

 Biography

 Beginnings

 Yvon Deschamps was born in Montreal's working-class Saint-Henri district.
 He left school in 1951, after Grade 11, and in 1953 found work in the record library at Radio-Canada's new television service.
 It was at Radio-Canada that Deschamps discovered the performing arts; after attending a boulevard theatre piece starring Georges Groulx and Denise Pelletier, he added a taste for the theatre, and enrolled in acting classes with François Rozet and Paul Buissonneau.
 He took the stage for the first time in 1957 at the Théâtre universitaire canadien, playing Pylade in a production of Jean Racine's Andromaque.

 In 1959, Deschamps was part of La Roulotte, Paul Buissonneau's travelling children's theatre.
 The following year he married Mireille Lachance (the two would divorce in 1967).
 In 1961 he became friends with Claude Léveillée, becoming his drummer, even though the man had actually never played the drums before.
 In 1963 he formed a company with Léveillée and several other artists at Buissonneau's Théâtre de Quat'Sous.
 In 1965 he played his first film role in Jean-Claude Lord's Deliver Us from Evil (Délivrez-nous du mal), although the film was not released theatrically until 1969.

 That same year Deschamps left his short career as a musician behind and opened Le Fournil, a restaurant in Old Montreal, followed by Saint-Amable in 1966.
 Both would end up bankrupt a few years later, but while they were open Deschamps hosted his Boîte à Clémence, a boîte à chanson hosted by Clémence DesRochers, participating in the Le monde sont drôles (People are Funny) and Sois toi-même(Be Yourself) shows which opened there in 1967.
 The latter played a special role in his career, because that is where the Yvon Deschamps "character" and his "good boss" role appeared for the first time:)